barbagroup/pygbe_lspr_paper/pygbe_lspr_paper_review.md

 #### Reply
 The reviewer points out interesting references.
-The first one is related to our work regarding efforts towards single-molecule detection.
-We included this reference in the discussion section, where the issue of experimental evidence of low analyte concentration is discussed.
+The first one is related to our work, as it is regarding efforts towards single-molecule detection.
+We added this reference in the discussion section, where the issue of experimental evidence of low-analyte concentration is discussed.

 We believe the other two references are out of the scope to our work.
 These focus on the modal theory of quantum effects in nanoplasmonics, without referencing biosensing applications.
-In our work, we focus on nanoplasmonics for biosensing, and, moreover, we use a classical approach.
+In our work, we focus on nanoplasmonics for biosensing and use a classical approach.

 #### Modifications
-We added reference to Nature 498, 82 (2013) in commit 58228689
+- We added reference to Nature 498, 82 (2013) in commit [58228689](https://github.com/barbagroup/pygbe_lspr_paper/commit/582286896d96b0933244e927e2cfabe613c15d9a).

 ### Comment 0
 >  However, the manuscript is made redundant at several places such as Subsection F in Section II and Subsection C in Section III; most of them could be moved the the documented files then make a reference to them at the reference list in order to make the manuscript more compact and readable.

 #### Reply
-- §II.F. lists the code modifications and enhancements needed to produce the results in this paper, and we feel is necessary to include in the Methods portion of the paper. §III.C. is our standard statement on reproducibility of the results, which our group has made a pledge to always include.
+§II.F. lists the code modifications and enhancements needed to produce the results in this paper, and we feel is necessary to include in the Methods portion of the paper. §III.C. is our standard statement on reproducibility of the results, which our group has made a pledge to always include.
 The sum of these two sub-sections is about one column of text, which hardly impacts the overall length.

 #### Modifications
-No modifications needed
+- No modifications needed